Apple Silicon

 - —

 A cozy little cabin for your Colima containers.
-Native macOS dashboard for Docker, with a proper menu bar, live updates, and VM controls — all in a ~10 MB app.
+A native Docker dashboard for macOS and Linux, with a proper menu bar, live updates, and VM controls — all in a ~10 MB app.

 Loading latest release…